JackDoyle-Code/JackDoyle-Code/README.md

 ---

-### UCC Master Thesis: Microbiome Machine Learning Pipeline
+### UCC Master Thesis: Microbiome Machine Learning Pipeline (Can be viewed upon request)
 This project outlines the development of a machine learning pipeline for classification, multiclassification, and regression of microbiome data.
 Key functions include:

 - `run_ml_cv`: Cross-validation pipeline that handles data preprocessing, feature selection, model training, and performance evaluation.